unexpectedness/shuriken/README.md

 ### `file-eval`

-Evaluate file in a temporary file via load-file.
+Evaluate code in a temporary file via load-file.

 ```clojure
 (inc (file-eval '(+ 1 2)))
 ```

+Code evaluated this way will be source-mapped in stacktraces.

 ### `macroexpand-n`